Romans Series Overview - Intro and 'Are There Two Evangels?'

 To me, less than the least of all saints, was granted

 And, sure enough, Ephesus is not Israel.
 Moreover, Paul clarifies a little more in this verse that his evangel carries the “untraceable riches of Christ!”
-Does the evangel of the kingdom teach this same point, though it existed long before Jesus was even born?
+Does the evangel of the kingdom teach this same point, though our knowledge of said kingdom was undoubtedly apparent long before Jesus was even born?
 Let’s find out.

-will, here, begin to distinguish between Paul and Peter a little more
+here, begin to distinguish between Paul and Peter a little more carefully.

-carefully.
-Throughout the first five books of the New Testament, God’s chosen
+Throughout the first five books of the New Testament, God’s chosen people reject

-people reject their allotted Messiah a whopping twenty-one times.
-Yes,
+their allotted Messiah a whopping twenty-one times.
+Yes, that’s twenty-one

 And again, in 11:15–